Marc Lee’s 10.000 Moving Cities has been mentioned in a Kunstforum essay on art and dystopia (article in German).

 On the occasion of their nomination for the Remmen Foundation Art Prize 2019 for Synthetic Seduction, their show at Annka Kultys Gallery in March 2018, Stine Deja and Marie Munk have been featured by Stine Hansen as “tomorrow’s stars in the arts” (article in Danish).

 The Los Angeles Magazine’s Catherine Womack features Gretchen Andrew in an article during Frieze Los Angeles 2019.

-In the occasion of her solo exhibition REFLEXXXIONS at EIGEN + ART Lab in Berlin, Signe Pierce has been interviewed by the German, online magazine mus.er.me.ku.
-In the article, the writer Angelika Schoder underlines the mixture of physicality and virtuality of Pierce’s installation, also referring to the artist’s self-identification with the concept of ‘reality artist’.
-You can read the full article (in German) clicking here.
+On the occasion of her solo exhibition REFLEXXXIONS at EIGEN + ART Lab in Berlin, Signe Pierce has been interviewed by the German, online magazine mus.er.me.ku (article in German).

 Gretchen Andrew talks to Medium Magazine about optimising search results for diversity and visualising hope.